TITLE 77: PUBLIC HEALTH

 SECTION 300.3130 PLUMBING SYSTEMS

 a) General Plumbing Requirements

-1) All plumbing systems shall be designed and installed in accordance with the requirements of the Illinois Plumbing Code (77 Ill.
-Adm.
-Code 890) except that the number of water closets, lavatories, bath tubs, showers and other fixtures shall be as required by these Requirements and the facility program.
-(B)
+1) All plumbing systems shall be designed and installed in accordance with the requirements of the Illinois Plumbing Code except that the number of water closets, lavatories, bath tubs, showers and other fixtures shall be as required by this Part and the facility program.

-2) New and replacement equipment, fixtures and fittings for mechanical, plumbing and electrical systems shall conform to and be installed in accordance with Subpart N of these standards.
+2) New and replacement equipment, fixtures and fittings for mechanical, plumbing and electrical systems shall conform to and be installed in accordance with Subpart N of this Part.

 b) Plumbing Fixtures

 1) Plumbing fixtures shall be fabricated from non-absorptive and acid-resistant materials, and shall be kept in good repair.